 Open Access content

-We are sorry that we will not be meeting many of our authors, editors and readers over the coming period as conferences are cancelled.
+As you will be aware, there are still many question marks over when conferences will begin to take place again.
+We are disappointed that we will not be meeting many of our authors, editors, and readers over the coming period as conferences are cancelled.
 We are constantly monitoring the situation and will keep our events calendar updated over this period.

 Supporting you around deadlines

 Please be assured of our understanding and flexibility with regard to any work you may be doing with us – from writing articles or manuscripts to helping with peer reviews or blog pieces.
-These are unprecedented times and whilst we will be endeavouring to keep things running as smoothly as possible, we are also aware of the potential impact on your time and priorities.
+Whilst we will be endeavouring to keep things running as smoothly as possible and meeting our publication dates, we are also aware of the potential impact on your time and priorities.

 We are sensitive to the uncertainty everyone is facing as well as practical issues such as childcare and other responsibilities.
-While our preference is to try and keep things moving where possible, in order that publication of important research is not delayed, we of course appreciate that there will be other factors to consider.
+While our preference is to try and keep things on track where possible in order that publication of important research is not delayed, we of course appreciate that there will be other factors to consider.
 We want to offer our support where we can, so please keep in touch.

 Buying our print and eBooks

-Where possible we are continuing to supply print orders through our sales and distribution channels.
-We know that those networks are working hard to ensure that there is minimal disruption to operations but of course, the health of our community of sales agents, partners and customers is our primary concern.
+We are continuing to supply print orders through our sales and distribution channels.
+We know that those networks are working hard to ensure that there is minimal disruption to operations but of course, the health of our community of sales agents, partners and customers continues to be our primary concern.

-To date, our UK warehouse (Marston Book Services) is continuing to fulfil print orders to UK and international bookshops, library suppliers and online retailers, as well as orders placed through our website.
+To date, all our UK, US and international bookshops, library suppliers and online retailers are fully operational and orders can be placed through your normal channels as well as through our website.
 Full details on sales agents and distributors can be found here.

 Please remember that all our books are available to buy in eBook formats, including ePub, ePDF and Mobi, through a host of eBook providers found here.

 As the situation unfolds we will regularly update this page with any changes or BUP news but we hope that our entire community is safe and healthy.
-If there is anything we can do to help, please don’t hesitate to reach out.
+If there is anything we can do to help, please don’t hesitate to contact us.

 Many thanks for your support.